Vitamin Trivia Quiz Questions With Answers

 A: Larger intakes.

-In 2016, overdose exposure to all formulations of vitamins and multi-vitamin/mineral formulations was reported by how many individuals to the American Association of
+, overdose exposure to all formulations of vitamins and multi-vitamin/mineral formulations was reported by how many individuals to the American Association of

 Control Centers with 72% of these exposures in children under the age of five?